 Reading is one of the Seven Steps vision for our school curriculum vision.
 This is because we believe in the importance of wider reading through across every subject area.
-Shared reading is built into the implementation of our wider curriculum and this is intentional to ensure that children have access to a wide range of texts that support the key knowledge within our curriculum.
+Shared reading is built into the implementation of our wider curriculum and this is intentional to ensure that children have access to a rich, varied reading curriculum that supports their knowledge and understanding of other subject areas.